lalyman/lin-alg-workshop/README.md

  * Performing an SVD on _X_, or
  * Performing an eigendecomposition on the covariance matrix _C_

+For the details on when we use an SVD versus an eigendecomposition in the third step, see the module `pca-and-cancer-detection`.

 The **principal component (PC) scores** are the singular values of _X_; equivalently, they are the square roots of the eigenvalues of _C_, which are guaranteed to be non-negative real numbers by the symmetry of _C_.
 The PC scores are ranked from largest to smallest, where the "first" PC score refers to the largest value.
 The **principal components** are the eigenvectors associated with the *nonzero* PC scores (_p_ total), where the "first" principal component is the eigenvector corresponding to the first PC score.
 These are the _v_<sup>(1)</sup>, ..., _v_<sup>(p)</sup>.

 For models of the form _y_ = _a_ + b _x_, there is really no need to perform dimension reduction, since the problem is already low dimensional.
 However, pca can *still* be handy, since it also helps determine what the principal relations are in a dataset.
 For such low dimensional examples, principal component analysis is *not* identical to ordinary least squares or linear regression.